 - whole grains

-Don't make the mistake of thinking spermidine is the most important polyamine.
-It's very likely spermidine works in synergy with other polyamines.
+Don't make the mistake of thinking spermidine is the most essential polyamine.
+It's possible spermidine works in synergy with other polyamines.
 If you focus on just one polyamine, you miss the big picture.
 There is more to the health benefits of foods than any single ingredient.
 Aim for variety.